Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

-Whenever a computational problem is reduced to determining the ground state energy or sampling from the ground state wavefunction of a certain Hamiltonian on a subset of a configuration space $\calC$, the Hamiltonian $H$ has to be polynomially computable in order for any hope of solving the problem efficiently.
+In the context of GSQC, whenever a computational problem is reduced to determining the ground state energy or sampling from the ground state wavefunction of a Hamiltonian $H$ on a subset of a configuration space $\calC$, or in the context of quantum statistical mechanics, whenever a computational problem is reduced to computing a partition function $\int_{q\,\in\,\calC}\,\langle q|\exp(-\tau H)|q\rangle \, dq$ for a fixed $\tau > 0$ or sampling from a Gibbs kernel $\langle r|\exp(-\tau H)|q\rangle$, $(r,q)\in\calC^2$, the Hamiltonian $H$ has to be polynomially computable in order for any hope of solving the problem efficiently.
 In particular, whenever a many-body Hamiltonian is given as an FBM tensor polynomial $H=\sum_{k=1}^{\mathsmaller{K}}H_k$, $H_k=\bigotimes_{i=1}^{n_k}h_{ki}$, $n_k\in\mathbb{N}$, $\forall k\in[1,K]$, $K\in\mathbb{N}$, it is always assumed that all of the FBM tensor monomials $H_k$, $k\in[1,K]$ and all of the FBM interactions $h_{ki}$, $i\in[1,n_k]$, $k\in[1,K]$ are polynomially computable.
-Furthermore, the total Hamiltonian $H$ should have a unique ground state and needs to be polynomially gapped, namely, the ground state should be separated from all excited states by an energy gap whose inverse is upper-bounded by a polynomial of the problem input size, in order for the problem to be efficiently solvable.
+Furthermore, in the context of GSQC, the total Hamiltonian $H$ should have a unique ground state and needs to be polynomially gapped, namely, the ground state should be separated from all excited states by an energy gap whose reciprocal is upper-bounded by a polynomial of the problem input size, in order for the problem to be efficiently solvable.